Lake County Personal Injury Lawyer

 Getting the help of a qualified legal professional could be helpful to understanding your rights and the possibilities for your case.
 Any negligent, intentional, or reckless act causing injury to a person could be the basis for a personal injury case, in which the at-fault party may be held legally liable for resulting damages.
 A Lake County personal injury lawyer at the Glover Law Firm could investigate your case, identify its strengths, and help you determine the best course of action.

 The law in Lake County allows for the recovery of compensatory damages in successful personal injury cases.
 This compensation may include damages for out-of-pocket losses, such as medical expenses or pay lost from missing work, but in some cases could also cover intangible losses like pain and suffering, anxiety, loss of enjoyment of life, scarring, and other such concerns that are difficult to quantify.

 Furthermore, the law allows for punitive damages in certain cases to punish particularly egregious actions.
 Specifically, Florida Statutes §768.72 allows for punitive damages in cases where the evidence proves a defendant is guilty of intentional misconduct or gross misconduct.
-In those situations, however, the maximum amount of punitive damages available to Lake County plaintiffs is $500,000 or three times the amount of compensatory damages, whichever is greater.

 An experienced attorney could advise about what types of damages a party could recover and possible actions to take when pursuing a claim for damages.

 In Lake County, there are specific time limits, known as statutes of limitations, for bringing a civil lawsuit to court.
 Florida Statutes §95.11(3) sets a four-year statute of limitations for most personal injury cases, but shorter time limits may apply to certain types of cases.
 For example, in medical malpractice cases, the statute of limitations may be as short as two years.